 Yes.
 PRP and BMC injections can help alleviate symptoms associated with the following conditions:

 If you believe you are in need of shoulder surgery, please contact us for an evaluation and to learn more about the non-surgical alternatives that may suit you.
 If you have an injury or condition involving a tendon, ligament, joint or osteoarthritis, PRP or BMC may be a nonsurgical option for you.
 Please call us at 201-729-0001 to see if regenerative therapy is right for you.
 Weekday and weekend appointments are offered.
-Our conveniently located clinics can be found in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.